 Waltham Forest's Digital Resilience package is designed to safeguard young people from potentially harmful information or views presented on the Internet and through social networking sites such as YouTube, Twitter and Facebook.
 It is a response to two particular needs:

-During our consultation, numerous references were made to:
+During our local consultation within education settings, numerous references were made to:

 In short, if a young person lacks the tools to make sense of their increasingly digital world it has a direct impact on their vulnerability to potentially harmful information and agendas.